 - Program Eligibility

-Because of the modular structure of this program, if you place into the high advanced level or above (5+ semesters/7+ quarters), you may not be eligible for this program and may be required to enroll in the Málaga Hispanic Studies, Business & Spanish Language program.
+Because of the modular structure of this program, if you place into the high advanced level or above (5+ semesters/7+ quarters), you may not be eligible for this program and may be required to enroll in the Málaga Hispanic Studies, Spanish Language, Business & Electives in English program.

 - Hours of Instruction

-You will take a total of 225 contact hours.
-The first two modules will be 90 contact hours each, while the third module will be 45 contact hours.
-Hours of instruction for each course may vary depending on your language level progression throughout the program.
+Hours of instruction for each course listed below may vary depending on your language level progression throughout the program.

 - Course Credit